 The symposium aims to provide a low-key, non-archival platform for discussions about science funding and for sharing accomplished as well as research-in-progress work.
 Confirmed keynote speakers are Cassidy R. Sugimoto (The Georgia Institute of Technology), Grit Laudel (Technische Universität Berlin), and Peter van den Besselaar (Vrije Universiteit Amsterdam).

 Note: Participation in the symposium will be free of charge but with limited capacity and service.
 The symposium is primarily intended as an in-person meeting, but it may convert to a hybrid or fully online event if public health concerns so require.

-Abstracts are expected to describe your research and highlight its relevance to the conference theme in 300-500 words).
+Abstracts should describe your research and highlight its relevance to the conference theme in 300-500 words.

 Prague, Czech Republic